When to replace brakes

 The rule of thumb is that your front brakes usually last about 40,000 miles.
 But that figure is based on a combination of highway and city driving.
 If you do more highway driving where you don’t use your brakes for long periods, they’ll last longer.
 And, if you drive in stop and go conditions or live in a hilly area, your brakes will wear out faster.

-Front brakes usually wear faster than rear brakes
+Front brakes in older cars wear faster than rear brakes

-Front brakes perform almost 80% of the braking, so the front brakes wear out long before the rear brakes.
-In general, rear brakes can last twice as long as the front brakes.
-(However, that’s changing on late model vehicles with more sophisticated ABS braking systems.)
+In older vehicles that don’t have accident avoidance systems or electronic brake force distribution, the front brakes perform almost 80% of the braking, so the front brakes wear out long before the rear brakes.
+In those older vehicles, rear brakes can last twice as long as the front brakes.

 The rear brakes do provide some braking effort, but they’re primarily designed to stabilize the rear end and prevent it from lifting during a stop.
 To visualize this, just think of a bicycle and imagine what would happy if you slammed on the front brakes at high speed without applying the rear brakes.
 The bike’s tendency is to flip over the front axle.